Contact the TCC Library

 Google's search engine allows for phrase searching, so you might not even need an advanced search!
 This would be the easiest route.
 For example, in your regular search string, you might try "Death with dignity" in quotation marks alongside the title of the periodical you want an article from, like this:

-You will need to verify results by the url above the hyperlinked title, to see where the result is coming from, but it can be a quick way to get what you need.
+You will need to verify results via the url above the hyperlinked title, to see where the result is coming from, but it can be a quick way to get what you need.

-That last link is listed on this database A-Z list, if you ever need to get back to it.
+The Journal Title Finder is on this database A-Z list, if you ever need to get back to it.
 Once you find the database a periodical is is held in, you can sometimes search within those holdings for your topic.

 You can learn more about searching the Discovery catalog here.